jameshkramer/docs/docs/standard/linq/sort-elements-multiple-keys.md

 ## Example: Sort XML that's in a namespace

-The second example does the same sort as the first, but for XML that's in a namespace.
-It uses the XML document in [Sample XML file: Customers and orders in a namespace](sample-xml-file-customers-orders-namespace.md).
+This example does the same sort as the first, but for XML that's in a namespace.
+It uses XML document [Sample XML file: Customers and orders in a namespace](sample-xml-file-customers-orders-namespace.md).

 For more information, see [Namespaces overview](namespaces-overview.md).